shajra/nix-example/README.md

 Success
 ```

-By default the ctags-formated file (used by Vim) is put in `./tags` and the
+By default the ctags-formatted file (used by Vim) is put in `./tags` and the
 etags file (used by Emacs) is put in `./TAGS`.  `nix-tags-haskell` provides
 some additional configuration you can see with the "--help" switch: